Samsung/tizen-docs/docs/platform/porting/connectivity.md

 The Connection Manager (ConnMan) is a daemon for managing Internet connections within embedded devices running the Linux operating system.

 The `wpa_supplicant` interface is a WPA Supplicant with support for WPA and WPA2 (IEEE 802.11i / RSN).
 WPA Supplicant is the IEEE 802.1X/WPA component that is used in the client stations.
-It implements key negotiation with a WPA Authenticator and it controls roaming and the IEEE 802.11 authentication/association of the WLAN driver.
+It implements key negotiation with a WPA Authenticator, and it controls roaming and the IEEE 802.11 authentication/association of the WLAN driver.

-### Porting the OAL Interface
+### Porting the OAL interface

 The WLAN driver plugin is specific to a Wi-Fi chipset.
 This includes firmware and chipset-specific tools.
 Wi-Fi chipset firmware and tool files must be copied to the WLAN driver plugin directory, built, and installed before testing the Wi-Fi functionality.
 Because of Tizen platform requirements, the Wi-Fi driver must create the `/opt/etc/.mac.info` file, which has the device MAC address.